- Labial adhesions usually occur in girls who are between 3 months and 6 years old.

 - Once the adhesions start to separate, try to avoid putting the estrogen cream inside the vaginal opening.

 *More is NOT better, and making sure that the estrogen cream is applied directly to the adhesion is important.
 Apply the estrogen cream sparingly.
-Too much estrogen cream can cause a side eggects such as darkening of the vulvar skin, breast buds, and rarely vaginal bleeding.
-However, all of these symptoms will resolve after the treatment is discontinued.
+Too much estrogen cream can cause rare side effects such as darkening of the vulvar skin, breast buds, and in some cases vaginal bleeding.
+However, all of these symptoms are reversible and will resolve after the treatment is discontinued.

 How will I know if the (estrogen) cream is working?